inthroxify/dart-for-web-www/content/lessons/1-1-variables.md

 These three variable 'types' aren't really types, but modifiers for variables.

-* `final` variables are variables that once assigned, can never be reassigned.
-There are used as properties on classes.
+* `final` variables are variables that, once assigned, can never be reassigned.
+They are used as properties on classes.
 * `static` variables are 'member' variables.
 They are properties on the class itself, rather than instances of the class.
-* `const` objects are deeply immutable. i.e. A Map and *all it's values* are immutable.
+* `const` objects are deeply immutable. i.e. A Map and *all of it's values* are immutable.
 Also, a constant's entire value must be established at compile time, rather than run-time.

 The differences between `final` and `const` are subtle.